 Enter the Point-to-Point Protocol over Ethernet (PPPoE) username and password that was provided to you by your ISP.

-This is optional and includes the Circuit Usage setting where you specify Load Balancing.
-You can let Bigleaf decide how traffic is routed among your circuits, or you can decide whether to allow traffic to access a circuit in only specific cases.
+This setting allows you to specify the type of network traffic allowed on the circuit.
+You can choose Load Balance where Bigleaf decides how traffic is routed among your circuit, or you can decide whether to allow traffic to access a circuit in only specific cases.
 For details about circuit Load Balancing, see Load Balancing options for WAN circuits.

 Comments